niths4u/data_science_lab/README.md

 ## Customization

 - **Port change** : Go to *docker-compose.yaml* file and change the port under service proxy and put the one you would like to see.
 For example to change port from 11110 to 8888 , then change `11110:8080` to `8888:8000`
 - **Authentication change**: Go to `/home/labuser/lab_setup/jupyterhub/jupyterhub_config.py` and put the right authentication module.
-As of now it is already supports *ldap authentication.
+As of now it is already supports *ldap authentication*.
 It only requires configuration settings.
-For example, to change to ldap authentication , comment out the line of dummy authenticator and use the ldapauthentication* .
+For example, to change to ldap authentication , comment out the line of dummy authenticator and use the *ldapauthentication* .
 Make sure to add all proper variables while enabling ldapauthenticator.
 I have specified few that are tested and working in my case.
 `#c.JupyterHub.authenticator_class = 'dummyauthenticator.DummyAuthenticator'`
 `c.JupyterHub.authenticator_class = 'ldapauthenticator.LDAPAuthenticator' ###enable this if you want ldap auth`